Joan has been writing professionally since 1988. She has written articles for publications such as Katy Magazine, eHow, and Triond.

-Plexiglass, which is a clear man-made plastic, becomes soft and pliable with the application of heat and hardens when cooled.
+- Plexiglass: This clear, man-made plastic becomes soft and pliable with the application of heat and hardens when cooled.
 This heating and cooling process does not affect the primary makeup of the plexiglass.

-Tempered glass is often referred to as safety glass.
-To make it as strong and breakage resistant as it is, tempered glass undergoes a process of firing with intense heat followed by a rapid cooling process, which creates a glass product that is up to four to five times stronger than other forms of glass.
+- Tempered Glass: This is often referred to as safety glass.
+To make it strong and breakage-resistant, this glass undergoes a process of firing with intense heat followed by a rapid cooling process, which creates a glass product that is up to four or five times stronger than other forms of glass.

 Solvents make crazing worse